Board of Trustees

-Jim Lewis, MD, MSCE, Chair, National Scientific Advisory Committee
+Jim Lewis, MD, MSCE, Past Chair, National Scientific Advisory Committee

 Dr. Lewis is Professor of Medicine and Epidemiology, Senior Scholar at the Center for Clinical Epidemiology and Biostatistics, Senior Fellow in the Leonard Davis Institute of Health Economics, and Associate Director of the Penn Inflammatory Bowel Disease Program.
 He has been actively involved in research related to inflammatory bowel diseases since 1996 and has published more than 170 scholarly articles.
 His research covers a broad range of topics, but primarily focuses on issues related to medication safety and optimizing medical therapies.
 Examples include a series of studies investigating whether patients treated with various medications for IBD are at increased risk for cancer, infections, neurologic diseases, and death, and whether such risks are warranted given the effectiveness of the therapy.

 Dr. Lewis is one of a limited number of investigators to lead NIH funded clinical trials of novel therapeutic strategies for IBD.
 He has directed two clinical trials of rosiglitazone to treat ulcerative colitis and a trial of using biomarkers to adjust medical therapy for ulcerative colitis.
 He is currently on the steering committee of an NIH funded trial examining the efficacy of methotrexate for ulcerative colitis.
 In recent years, Dr. Lewis and his colleagues have begun to focus their research on how diet and the microorganisms that inhabit the human intestine may influence the course of IBD.
 Dr. Lewis hopes that this research may help to identify novel strategies for treating IBD that are not based on systemic immunosuppression.

 Richard Geswell, President and CEO, Crohn's & Colitis Foundation of America